kondrak/quake_bsp_viewer_vr/README.md

 Quake BSP map viewer with Oculus Rift support
 ================

 This is a proof-of-concept Quake map viewer.
 It handles basic geometry and curved patch rendering but with no support for game-specific shaders, entities etc. It implement PVS and frustum culling so performance is optimal.
-At the moment only the Quake III Arena maps are supported but an interface is provided for other BSP versions in the future.
+At the moment only Quake III Arena maps are supported but an interface is provided for adding other BSP versions in the future.

 Check out the <code>no_vr</code> branch for code without any OculusVR dependencies if you're just interested in seeing the renderer at work without having to install additional SDKs.